jblukach/caretaker/README.md

 ![Project Caretaker Unknown Alert](images/unknown.png)

-When the website returns **orange**, it will list sources and last-seen timestamps.
+When the website returns **orange**, it will list sources and last-seen timestamps of potential reputation concerns.

 ![Project Caretaker Suspect Alert](images/suspect.png)